-The 2020 Fenelon Fair Prize List will be available online soon!
+The 2021 preliminary Fenelon Fair Prize List will be available online soon!

 Fenelon Ag Society volunteer Mary Henderson with her Reserve Grand Champion quilt at the Ontario Association of Agricultural Societies' 2020 Convention, held in February in Richmond Hill.

 Mary Henderson's winningest quilt, at the beginning of its journey - on display at the 2019 Fenelon Fair, adorned with ribbons that foretold success down the road.

 Q: What is the name of your award-winning quilt?

 A: The quilt is called "Celtic Sampler", and 18 of the 20 blocks are different.

 Q: How many "big wins" have you had with your quilts?